BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *Burly, Fearless, Resistant to Magic, Terror, Woodland Creature.*

-*Duel, instead of striking as normal, choose a losing model — that model immediately suffers a Strength 10 hit.
+*Duel, instead of striking as normal, choose a losing model â€” that model immediately suffers a Strength 10 hit.
 If the To Wound roll is successful, the victim suffers another Strength 10 hit, and so on, until the victim is dead or Beorn fails to*

 *wound his victim.*

-*Berserk — As a bear, Beorn pushes aside the quiet wisdom he possesses asa man, instead becoming a frenzied killer.*
+*Berserk â€” As a bear, Beorn pushes aside the quiet wisdom he possesses asa man, instead becoming a frenzied killer.*

-*Skin-changer — Beorn has the ability to transfigure his body into a deadly bear.*
+*Skin-changer â€” Beorn has the ability to transfigure his body into a deadly bear.*

 *To change Beorn's form, the Good player may roll a D6 at the start of Beorn's Move.
 On the roll of a 4+ (Might may be used to modify this roll), Beorn changes shape from a man into a bear (or vice-versa).
 Replace the Beorn model with the Beorn the Bear model (or vice-versa).
 Beorn can then continue with his move as normal, including making Charges.
 Beorn cannot change form if there is an enemy model in base contact with him.*